swetha-devops-platform/cka-certification-preparation/DAY 01 - Docker Fundamentals/notes.md

 - **Images** — Read-only templates (like `ubuntu`, `redis`, `nginx`) that contain everything needed to run an app.
 Think of an image as a blueprint — you can't run it directly, but you can create containers from it.

-- **Containers** — Running instances created from images (each with its own ID, like `a1b2c3d4e5f6`).
-This is where "run" happens — the daemon takes an image and spins up a live, running container from it.
+- **Containers** — Running instances created from images A container is a lightweight, isolated runtime environment that packages an application along with all its dependencies, libraries, configuration files, and runtime.
+This allows the application to run consistently across different environments, such as a developer's laptop, a testing server, or production.

+Unlike a virtual machine, a container does not include its own operating system.
+Instead, it shares the host operating system's kernel, making it much smaller, faster to start, and more resource-efficient.

+Docker is the most commonly used container platform for creating, running, and managing containers.

 - **Docker Registry** — A remote storage location for images (Docker Hub is the public one; companies also run **Private Registries**).
 You **pull** images down from here to run locally, and **push** images up here to share or deploy them elsewhere.